-Running Whistler's Cheakamus Lake Trail in Garibaldi Park
+Cheakamus Lake 6k, 12k or 14k Trail Running in Whistler & Garibaldi Park

 Cheakamus Lake is a beautiful trail that runs through an amazing forest of giant trees, then along the hugely crashing Cheakamus River and finally to the gorgeous Cheakamus Lake.
 As trail runs go, Cheakamus Lake is one of the nicest in Whistler.
 The dirt trail is wide and meandering.
 There are plenty of short and gradual hills, but the overall elevation gain/loss is minimal.

 From Village Gate Boulevard, drive south, toward Vancouver for 8km.
 At the lights at Function Junction, turn left, about 300 metres ahead you will see a sign on your left for Cheakamus Lake.
 Follow the unpaved, potholed road for 8km to the Cheakamus trailhead.
 Parking is free and the parking lot has an outhouse as well as some picnic tables overlooking the Cheakamus River far below.
 There is also a nice, large mapboard at the trailhead as well as some BC Parks, Garibaldi Park information.